Insight-Services-APAC/azure-identity-and-access-powershell/azure/b2b-user/README.md

 2. They choose to create an account at the login page.
 3. The 'After Sign-In' API connector receives their UPN suffix and basic information from their home tenant.
 4. If permitted by the API connector they are directed to the in-built B2B registration form.
-   - This form is composed of attributes as defined according to the user flow.
+   - This form is composed of attributes as defined by the user flow.
-5. At the registration form the user supplies additional data as requried by the user flow.
+5. At the registration form the user supplies additional data as required by the user flow.
 6. The 'Before Creation' API Connector then checks and validates this input.
 7. If successfully validated a B2B account is created in the tenant.

 # Guests

-Guests can enter a tenant in a number of ways depending upon the tenants collaboration settings.
-For instance, they may be invited via the Portal or Sharepoint etc.
+Guests can enter a tenant in a number of ways depending upon the tenant's collaboration settings.
+For instance, they may be invited via the Portal or SharePoint etc.

 To get an overview of all the existing B2B accounts in your tenant run the cmdlet outlined below.